rhrituc/Ralucarepo/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Code snippet**
-A code snippet that demonstrates the issue or a link to a code repository the developers can easily pull down to recreate the issue locally
+A code snippet that demonstrates the issue or a link to a code repository the developers can easily pull down to recreate the issue locally.

 Note: Because the developers need to copy and paste the code snippet, including a code snippet as a media file (i.e. .gif) is not sufficient.

-**Environment:**
+**Environment**
  - SDK Version [e.g. 1.1.0]
 - .NET Framework version

-**The bug has the severity:**
+**The bug has the severity**
 - [ ] Critical: The defect affects critical functionality or critical data.
 It does not have a workaround.
 - [ ] Major: The defect affects major functionality or major data.
 It has a workaround but is not obvious and is difficult.
 - [ ] Minor: The defect affects minor functionality or non-critical data.
 It has an easy workaround.